Types of Events/Competitions

 - Most improved

-League gala’s are competitions where we race other local clubs and generally gain points over a series of competitions.
+- League Gala’s: competitions where we race other local clubs and generally gain points over a series of competitions.
 Swimmers are selected for league galas, and these selections will be made for several different reasons – such as personal best times, cut off times; some events have times swimmers have to swim below to keep the gala for novices, it creates an encouraging environment for the less experienced swimmers, swimmers can also be selected on commitment to the club, hard work and many other reasons.
 However if your names on the list it’s an honour and we want to see you there.
-Team lists are online and on the notice board.
-Matlock swimming clubs notice board is down stair by the changing rooms – please check regularly.
+We attend the following:

-Open meets are just galas spread over a day or weekend, an open meet is different to the other galas as swimmers take sole control over the event they want to do, the swimmers complete entry forms on the races they want to swim in and submit their personal best times.
-All the open meets that the club target will be on the notice board (at the specific time) and online under target events.
+Open meets are galas spread over a day or weekend; swimmers take sole control over the event they want to do, the swimmers complete entry forms on the races they want to swim in and submit their personal best times.
 As a rough guide Matlock attend between 6 – 8 open meets.
 This does not include the Derbyshire Championships, and sprint championship, Midlands or Nationals.
 Therefore on a very approximate level we do 12-14 open meets per year.
 Open meets are given a level or grade depending on the standard of the competition.
 To gain Midland and National times the swimmer must gain qualifications times in Level 2 open meets or above.
 Open meets are a brilliant way of gaining wide race experience and get involved in longer distance races, which are not found in league galas.
 Open meets are generally open to swimmers or 9 years old, conditions and ages do vary.

 Grading of Open Meets

-Level 3 or C,B grade open meets – friendly beginner events.
-Very often level 3 galas have target times to be under, if you have too fast a personal best time you can’t enter the race.
-This is to keep the standard to beginners, it gives swimmer more opportunities to gain top position, gain medals, build confidence and experience racing.
+- Level 3 or C,B grade open meets – friendly beginner events.
+They have target times to be under so if you have too fast a personal best time you can’t enter the race.
+This gives swimmer more opportunities to gain top position, gain medals, build confidence and experience racing.
 If a swimmer swims too fast in a gala, they may give out speeding tickets, this shows there have swam above the standard of the gala.
 Speeding tickets are good and even sometimes better than medals.
-Level 3 open meets are where all Development 1-junior should start.
+Level 3 open meets are where all Development 1-Junior should start.

 As a general rule of thumb we only like swimmers to attend the targeted open meets, otherwise it’s very easy to OVER RACE.
 However if swimmers are aiming to achieve something specific or need times for a specific race we will fully support and advise what competitions to enter.
 Over racing at a young age can make the pathway into competitive swimming harder.
 Swimmers will have peaks and troughs in performance.
 If swimmers feel they do want to do more events than we offer, we will respect that decision as it is a personal choice, but please communicate what races you plan to do and what results you get.
 If there is a goal or something you really want to achieve again share it with us and we will support you in the best way we can.
 Please be aware if you go to an untargeted open meet parents shouldn’t be on poolside with you unless you have bought a coaches pass – some event may insist of DBS checks and ASA members again these vary from open meet to open meet.

-Matlock Open meet is a level 2 accredited competition, held yearly in September.
+- Matlock Open Meet: a level 3 accredited competition, held yearly in September.
 Please can swimmer and parent help support this event?
 If any parents wish to help with the running for the day, from manning the spectator’s gallery, to making drinks, to timekeeping etc please let us know.
 Also if anyone has any raffle prizes or wishes to sponsor an event please let coaches and committee members know.
 Ideally we would like to have more 40 swimmers at the Matlock open meet ranging from Dev 1 – Club 3.

-Master open meets are run in the same ways as any other but are only open to over 18 year olds.
+- Masters Open Meets; run in the same way as any other but are only open to over 18 year olds.
 Masters events are very friendly and supportive, swimmers wishing to attend Midland and National Masters event, must gain qualification times in smaller events first.

-These are very similar to Open meets but swimmers only compete against swimmers who live in the Derbyshire Region, there are standard qualification times and you must reach the times to be allowed to swim.
+- Derbyshire County/Sprint Championships; These are very similar to Open meets but swimmers only compete against swimmers who live in the Derbyshire Region, there are standard qualification times and you must reach the times to be allowed to swim.
 Swimmers from Dev 2 to Masters can enter these events.
-The Derbyshire Champs include all swimming races from 50m to 1500m.
-The Derbyshire’s are held in February over 3 weekends generally at the Arc Matlock.
+Swimming races from 50m to 1500m, in February over 3 weekends generally at the Arc Matlock.
 Again swimmers are responsible for their own entry forms and race selection.
 Derbyshire Sprints are held at Sheffield in a 50m pool, its short sharp events and always makes good spectating.